AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-09-07-aria-live-regions-in-react.markdown

 ## Making ARIA live regions play nice with screen readers

-Rendering issues are not the only reason w would want to use only one stable live region in our application.
+Rendering issues are not the only reason we would want to use only one stable live region in our application.
 It also leads to cleaner, less complex code.
 And that is a win, win if ever I saw one!

-However, when we do this, we could sometimes have multiple messages being sent shortly after each other.
-This causes issues for some screen readers and will may cause some of the messages to be swallowed and not read.
+However, when we do this, we could sometimes have multiple changes to the region content happening in a short space of time.
+This can cause issues for some screen readers and may cause some of the messages to be swallowed and not read.

-To solve this we borrow from <a href="https://github.com/dequelabs/ngA11y" target="_blank">nga11y</a> and the solution for this is to alternate messages between two separate live regions in the DOM.
+To solve this we borrow from <a href="https://github.com/dequelabs/ngA11y" target="_blank">nga11y</a>.
+If we duplicate the live region and alternate changes between the two regions, it fixes this problem.

 ## Building our live region

-Let's start by creating a ARIA live block component:
+Let's start by creating an ARIA live block component:

 {% highlight javascript %}
 import PropTypes from 'prop-types';